On (urban) Country learning through field schools and storymaps

 Field school storymaps – what did they do?

-Students developed a storymap for selected audiences e.g. planners, teachers, the public, to become more familiar with the practices of communing with, sensing and being on Country.
-They used framework such as the Connecting with Country framework (GANSW, 2023) and/or Kin & Country framework (Bishop and Tynan 2022) to describe different ways of seeing/thinking/doing and trial different methods of data collection and analysis.
+Each student group developed a StoryMap to communicate different aspects of these stories to specific audiences - e.g. to planners, teachers, school children, and the general public.
+The StoryMaps aimed to enable readers to become more familiar with the practices of sensing, learning, and being on Country.
+Students engaged the Connecting with Country and/or Kin and Country frameworks to reflect on the different ways of seeing/thinking/doing, and to trial different methods of storytelling, data collection, and critical analysis.

 Explore student storymaps